ABrkich/SOSE-Projects/README.md

 # SOSE-Projects
 Service Oriented Software Engineering Projects

+# Brief Structure Overview

+For the pushing files to the Database there are classes for each Author, Article, Proceedings, and Inproceedings which capture the data for those documents.
+Each author is assigned an id number and each paper is as well.
+The authors are put into a hash and checked to see if they have already been assigned an id.

+For calling SQL queries there is a DatabaseQueries file which has four functions each of which takes different variables to get the desired results from the query.

+For Xqueries there is the XQueryTester class which similarly has each of the four queries broken out into a seperate methods and take variables when necessary.

+The GUI class wraps up the XQuery and SQL classes to allow the user to input dynamic queries and recieve the out put to them.

 # Database Setup

 There is a mysqldump "cs7340_lab1_dbschema" that contains all of the information of all of the papers from "dblp-soc-papers.xml